TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 20/1 Samuel 20.14.md

 ---

-And thou shalt not only while yet I live show me the lovingkindness of Jehovah, that I die not;
+You shall not only while yet I live show me the loving kindness of Yahweh, that I not die;